How Good Is Your Team’s Vision Statement?

 I have three tips for you:

-1) A Vision Statement Is Concise
+1) A Vision/Mission Statement Is Concise

 When Sergey Brin and Larry Page walked into Sequoia Capital’s offices to ask for an investment into their new startup Google, they explained their vision in these words: